EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

 **Lessons learned**

-   Here you can share the experience of applying/implementing a new candidate method for the OHS Codex or any method already available in the OHS Codex.
-Under this section you can report not only the success experiences while putting in practice this particular method but also the limitations and challenges you faced in this process under the scope of the principle where it is listed.
+   Here you can share the experience of applying/implementing any of the methods listed in the OHS Codex.
+Under this section you can link to the OHS Codex.
+Under this section you can link to reports that describe success stories as well as limitations and challenges.

 **General improvement**

    Here we consider: